smck83/expurgate-solo/README.md

 Check out my tutorial to run Expurgate Solo in an Amazon Lightsail debian instance:

 [![How to run Expurgate Solo for SPF Macro hosting in Amazon Lightsail](https://img.youtube.com/vi/MeUNizXkdU8/0.jpg)](https://www.youtube.com/watch?v=MeUNizXkdU8)

+# Buy me a coffee
+If this was useful, feel free to [Buy me a coffee](https://www.buymeacoffee.com/smc83)